VladPrytula/reinforcement_learning_search_from_scratch/docs/book/ch06/ch06_lab_solutions.md

 - Thompson Sampling underperforms (-7.2%)
 - Neither catastrophic failure nor dramatic improvement

-This is more realistic than the "-30% failure" narrative—the actual story is that simple features provide *limited* contextual information, leading to inconsistent results depending on algorithm and hyperparameters.
+This is more realistic than the "-30% failure" narrative---the actual story is that simple features provide *limited* contextual information, leading to inconsistent results depending on algorithm and hyperparameters.

 ---